American civil religion: White Southerners

-Wilson, noting the historic centrality of religion in Southern identity, argues that when the White South was outside the national mainstream in the late 19th century, it created its own pervasive common civil religion heavy with mythology, ritual, and organization.
-Wilson says the "Lost Cause"—that is, defeat in a holy war—has left some southerners to face guilt, doubt, and the triumph of what they perceive as evil: in other words, to form a tragic sense of life.
+Historian Charles Reagan Wilson, noting the historic centrality of religion in Southern identity, argues that when the White South was kept out of the national mainstream in the late 19th century, it created its own pervasive common civil religion heavy with mythology, ritual, and organization.
+Wilson asserts the "Lost Cause"—that is, defeat in a holy war—has left some southerners to face guilt, doubt, and the triumph of what they perceive as evil: in other words, to form a tragic sense of life.

 Black and African Americans

 Woodrum and Bell argue that black people demonstrate less civil religiosity than white people and that different predictors of civil religion operate among black and white people.
 For example, conventional religion positively influences white people's civil religion but negatively influences black people's civil religion.
 Woodrum and Bell interpret these results as a product of black American religious ethnogenesis and separatism.
 In addition, as Frederick Douglass described in his "What to the Slave Is the Fourth of July?" speech in 1852, civil religion may be more complicated for Black Americans: "The sunlight that brought life and healing to you, has brought stripes and death to me.
 This Fourth of July is yours, not mine.
 You may rejoice, I must mourn."

+Other scholars have argued that Black Americans did not simply exhibit lower civil religiosity, but developed a distinct alternative civil religious tradition rooted in biblical narrative rather than the founding documents.
+Eddie S. Glaude Jr., in Exodus!: Religion, Race, and Nation in Early Nineteenth-Century Black America, argues that the biblical Exodus narrative provided Black Americans with a counter-mythology to the dominant civil religious framework.
+Whereas mainstream American civil religion identified the United States with the biblical promised land, many Black Americans in the early nineteenth century drew on the Exodus story to cast America in the role of Egypt — a land of bondage — and themselves in the role of the Israelites seeking liberation.
+Glaude traces this tradition through the Black church and the National Negro Convention movement of the 1830s and 1840s, arguing that it constituted a distinct civil religious tradition grounded in the experience of slavery and discrimination, rather than in the Declaration of Independence or the Constitution.